 Learn and Explore

-Starting May 21, 2021, a wilderness permit will be required for all overnight big wall climbers.
-During this pilot, wilderness permits for climbers will be free and there will be no quotas or limits on the number of permits available.
-The pilot will help climbing rangers better understand use patterns on big walls.
-The pilot will also increase compliance with existing regulations (e.g., proper disposal of waste) and minimize impacts to wilderness character through improved education.
+As of May 2021, a wilderness permit is required for all overnight big wall climbs.
+During this pilot, wilderness permits for climbers are free and there are no quotas or limits on the number of permits available.
+The permit process provides an opportunity to educate climbers on leave no trace climbing ethics and park regulations, and help climbing rangers quantify use patterns on big walls.
+The pilot aims to increase compliance with existing regulations (e.g., proper disposal of waste) and minimize impacts to wilderness character through improved education.

 Yosemite’s big wall climbs occur almost entirely in designated Wilderness—the highest degree of protection available for public land.
 Both park management and park visitors have a special responsibility to protect designated Wilderness for this and future generations.